Magic lantern: Light sources

 Apart from sunlight, the only light sources available at the time of invention in the 17th century were candles and oil lamps, which were very inefficient and produced very dim projected images.
 The invention of the Argand lamp in the 1790s helped to make the images brighter.
-The invention of limelight in the 1820s made them even brighter.
+The invention of limelight in the 1820s made them even brighter, emitting about 6000-8000 lumens.
 The invention of the intensely bright electric arc lamp in the 1860s eliminated the need for combustible gases or hazardous chemicals, and eventually the incandescent electric lamp further improved safety and convenience, although not brightness.

 Precursors

 Several types of projection systems existed before the invention of the magic lantern.
 Giovanni Fontana, Leonardo da Vinci and Cornelis Drebbel described or drew image projectors that had similarities to the magic lantern.
 In the 17th century, there was an immense interest in optics.
-The telescope and microscope were invented (in 1608 and the 1620s respectively) and apart from being useful to some scientists, such instruments were especially popular as entertaining curiosities to people who could afford them.
+The telescope and microscope were invented and apart from being useful to some scientists, such instruments were especially popular as entertaining curiosities to people who could afford them.
 The magic lantern would prove a natural successor.